Why We All Need Strength Training Now More Than Ever

 When most of us think of strength training, ripped muscles come to mind…but there’s actually an important (and underlooked) benefit that Silva believes more people should be aware of.

 “Most people don’t think about their hormones when they’re exercising, but the reason you may be having trouble losing weight or building muscle is that you’re not getting the right hormone response,” says Silva.

 Strength training stimulates certain hormones to rev up your metabolism.
 These hormones only occur when you’re putting force and contracting the muscles under some sort of resistance — you can’t get the same response doing cardio.

 The recovery process is pretty incredible, too.
 Your post-workout soreness involves your body repairing the microtears in your muscles… and it’s during that repair process that your metabolism and energy levels get a boost.

 “Ultimately, resistance training is directly associated with your metabolism, and your metabolism is directly associated with your hormones.” -Daniel Silva

 Even if you’ve done a lot of strength training in the past, it’s likely your routine experienced at least some minor disruptions this past year.

 If you took a hiatus (even a brief one), Silva cautions against jumping right back into your old routine without a few weeks of bodyweight training first.
 This simply means using your body as resistance, rather than using machines or free weights.

-“With professional athletes, there’s a pre-season and training camp before you go back to full-fledged training,” said Silva.
+“With professional athletes, there’s a pre-season and training camp before you go back to full-fledged training,” says Silva.
 “It’s the same thing for us mere mortals, too.
 Bodyweight training ensures that your joints are protected, especially if you haven’t been bending through those ranges of motion in a while.”

 In other words, the “no pain, no gain” mentality isn’t a great mindset for beginners.
 Pushing yourself too hard right out the gates increases your chances of injury, which can cause you to throw in the towel before you really kick off.